-Typically, this red tank heater ON/OFF switch is located on the command center panel or in the bathroom.
-The switch lights up red when it is turned ON and controls the heater circuit.
+All of the heaters are controlled by a single ON/OFF switch that is typically located on the command center panel or in the bathroom.
+The switch lights up red when ON and controls the heater circuit.

 NOTICE

 - In order for the 120VAC tank heaters to be in operation, the recreation vehicle MUST be hooked up to shore power or under generator power. - If the recreation vehicle is not operating on shore power or generator power, only the +12VDC heaters will operate.
 This can result in the tanks freezing. - The red light on the command center tank switch does not necessarily indicate that ALL heaters are operating; it is a only a warning that the heater circuit is ON.